What difference does a mission statement make, anymore?

 So, just what are you going to say?

-It’s hard to define the mission if you don’t have a vision.
+It’s hard to define the mission without a vision.

-A lot of business owners bemoan the fact that even though their employees know what they do, they don’t “get” what their business is about.
+Many business owners bemoan the fact that, even though their employees know what they do, they don’t “get” what their business is about.
 The company may have a mission statement, but it seems too vague to be very motivational.

 Employees wait around to be told what to do.
 They don’t show any initiative.
 And to the owner, they look like they just don’t care about anything other than picking up a paycheck.